-Ink/paper Colors and Type Styles: Not all colors of paper and/or ink and

-Not all colors of paper and/or ink and type styles are compatible with automated equipment.
+Ink/paper Colors and Type Styles: Not all colors of paper and/or ink and type styles are compatible with automated directly above the line containing the city, styles are compatible with automated equipment.
 Contact your local Post Office for guidance.